 - Set up a comfortable, quiet place to rest after your endoscopic browlift.

 - Stock up on ice packs or bags of frozen vegetables, to place on your forehead and control any swelling.

 Endoscopic Eyebrow Lift Risk and Complications

 The endoscopic eyebrow lift procedure at the Aesthetic Surgery Center is considered an extremely safe procedure.
-All outpatient surgeries are performed at a fully accredited surgical facility in Naples.
+Most procedures are performed at our state of the art AAAASF (American Association for Accreditation of Ambulatory Surgery Facilities) certified office surgical center.
+We maintain an impeccable operating room and suite, with utmost attention to your safety.
 There is, however, always the rare chance that complications may occur after the eyebrow lift procedure.
 These can include but are not limited to bleeding, infection, nerve injury, and scarring.
-By choosing to have the endoscopic eyebrow lift with an experienced surgeon such as Dr. Agarwal, Dr. Maloney, or Dr. Gill, patients ensure that their procedure will be performed with the utmost skill and safety precautions.
+By choosing to have the endoscopic eyebrow lift with an experienced surgeon such as Dr. Agarwal, Dr. Maloney, or Dr. Ross, patients ensure that their procedure will be performed with the utmost skill and safety precautions.

 Cheek Implants and Endoscopic Brow Lift